-Menu Screen 6 resets the slope gauge back to the factory default settings.
-The audible alarm will be turned on, and the audible and visual set-points will be restored to 20 degrees.
+Menu Screen 6 resets the slope ----- gauge back to the factory default RESET TO FACTORY settings.
+The audible alarm will be DEFAULT turned on, and the audible and visual HOLD TO set-points will be restored to 20 de-CONTINUE grees.
 The slope gauge will need to be recalibrated before operating the power unit.
-Hold over the sensor until the screen changes to show the default audible and visual alarm settings.
+Hold over the sensor until the RESET TO FACTORY DEFAULT screen changes to show the default SUCCESSFUL audible and visual alarm settings.
 Hold over the sensor again until the screen changes to notify you that the reset was successful.